AJAberle/AJAberle/README.md

 - 👋 Hi, I’m @AJAberle
-- 👀 I’m interested in coding and digital design.
+- 👀 I’m interested in coding, computers, and video game development.
-- 🌱 I’m currently learning programming in Unity.
+- 🌱 I’m currently learning Unreal Engine and Blender.

 <!---
 AJAberle/AJAberle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.